Backface Culling hides the back side of faces.

 When writing to the color buffer using transparent blend modes, the order in which the color blending happens is important as it can change the final output color.
 As of now Eevee does not support per-fragment (pixel) sorting or per-triangle sorting.
 Only per-object sorting is available and is automatically done on all transparent surfaces based on object origin.

-Type of shadows used for this transparent surface.
+Type of shadows used for a transparent surface.
 Eevee does not support colored shadow maps.

-Half transparent shadows can be produced by using hashed transparent shadows and larger Soft value on shadow map.
+Half transparent shadows can be produced by using hashed transparent shadows and a larger Soft value on the shadow map.